webis-de/small-text/README.md

 ## News

 - 🎉 **Beta Release** (v1.0.0b1) - February 22, 2022
-  - New features: Multi-label classification and stopping criteria are now supported.
+  - New features: multi-label classification and stopping criteria are now supported.
   - Added/revised large parts of the documentation.

 ## Installation